dodo-h/PermissionRequest/README.md

 # PermissionRequest
-A simple permission request library
+A simple permission request library for Android.